 Configuring a Cluster in a VPC with Public and Private Subnets (AWS)¶

-	This topic explains how to configure a cluster in an AWS VPC with public and private subnets.
-For more information (and for instructions on configuring a private subnet for Azure or Oracle) see Configuring a Private Subnet.
+This topic explains how to configure a cluster in an AWS VPC with public and private subnets:

-	Configuring a cluster in a VPC with public and private subnets involves the following steps:
+Configuring a cluster in a VPC with public and private subnets requires the following steps:

 - Configuring the Route Tables

 - Creating a Security Group in the VPC

 - Configuring a Unique SSH Key for Your Account